 It has been said visiting a gym and watching others workout doesn't make a person fit - makes sense.
 Similarly, sitting in a church watching others labor to make disciples for Christ doesn't make someone a Christian.
 When and why did the fire go out and leave some of us so lukewarm?
 The Prophet Jeremiah knew and understood that the where the Spirit of the Lord abides, there is passion, commitment and an all-consuming flame.
 Consider the words as he uses to describe God, “like a fire shut up in my bones…” Where there is fire, there is transformation.

 If you think lukewarm isn't a big deal, try drinking tepid tea or coffee; it’s disgusting.
 Eggs that have cooled to point of congealing are gross.
 And lukewarm bathwater doesn't inspire one to linger; we either turn on the hot water or get out of the tub.
 If we as people find lukewarm things unacceptable, what makes us think God will accept halfhearted praise and lip-service?
 The simple fact is: He won't.
 Consider:

 To the angel of the church in Laodicea write: These are the words of the Amen, the faithful and true witness, the ruler of God's creation.
 I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.*

 An interesting factoid about Laodicea, despite its affluence, the city had an issue with its water supply.
-The aqueduct that was to bring water from a nearby spring apparently didn't work as intended; by the time the water reached the city it was a lukewarm.
+The aqueduct that brought water from a nearby spring apparently didn't work as intended; by the time the water reached the city it was a lukewarm.
 John juxtaposes the citizens with the water supply – not coolly refreshing or scalding hot – simply bland.
-Laodicea exists today; it is found everywhere and anywhere people have forgotten their mission: making disciples for Christ.
+Laodicea exists today; it is found everywhere and anywhere people have forgotten their mission: making disciples of Christ.